numerica-ideas/community/kubernetes/springboot-docker-kubernetes-setup/README.md

 spring.datasource.password=${DB_PASSWORD}
 ```

-Then, we provide the following lines in `app-deploy.yml` file:

-For a production grade application, the way we provide these variables could differ but the general idea remains, passing them to the App.
+For a production grade application, the way to provide these variables could differ but the general idea remains passing them to the App.

 ## Conclusion
-In conclusion, Docker and Kubernetes are incredibly powerful tools for deploying containerized applications in clusters.
+To summarize, Docker and Kubernetes are incredibly powerful and flexible tools for deploying containerized applications in clusters.
 Using these two tools together makes it possible to deploy applications efficiently, reliably, and in a productive manner by taking advantage of Docker's isolation and Kubernetes' clusters management.
 Having a good understanding of both in terms of features/concenpts is a must to put them in a perfect symbiose.